All Purpose Cultural Cat Girl Nuku Nuku

 All Purpose Cultural Cat Girl Nuku Nuku (万能文化猫娘, Bannō Bunka Nekomusume) is a Japanese manga written and illustrated by Yuzo Takada.
 It was serialized in Weekly Manga Action for only three issues in 1991, with the three published stories later compiled in a single volume collection in December 1997.
-The story begins when genius inventor Kyūsaku Natsume transplants the brain of a cat found by his son Ryūnosuke on Christmas Eve, into a schoolgirl android that he created and subsequently stole from his former employer, Mishima Heavy Industries (owned by his estranged wife and Ryūnosuke's mother, Akiko Natsume).
-The result, Nuku Nuku (also known as Atsuko Natsume), is a nekomusume or cat girl.
+The series begins as inventor Kyūsaku Natsume transplants the brain of a cat found by his son Ryūnosuke on Christmas Eve into a schoolgirl android that he created and subsequently stole from his former employer, Mishima Heavy Industries.
+As a result, Nuku Nuku is a catgirl.
 The manga was licensed by ADV Manga and published as a single volume on August 24, 2004.

-Cat Girl Nuku Nuku has been adapted into two OVA series and one anime television series.
+All Purpose Cultural Cat Girl Nuku Nuku has been adapted into two OVAs and one anime television series.
 All three anime adaptations were also licensed in North America by ADV Films.
 An English language version of the OVA was released by Crusader Video in the United Kingdom on VHS featuring regional accents.
 Discotek Media has since received the license to the OVAs, TV series and its Dash!! spin-off.

 Plot

-The plot generally focuses on the custody battle for Ryūnosuke and the attempts by Akiko and Mishima Heavy Industries to reclaim Nuku Nuku's body, which often involves amusingly larger-than-life battles between Nuku Nuku and military hardware produced by Mishima Heavy Industries.
+The anime focuses on the custody battle for Ryūnosuke and the attempts by Akiko and Mishima Heavy Industries to reclaim Nuku Nuku's body, which often involves amusingly larger-than-life battles between Nuku Nuku and military hardware produced by Mishima Heavy Industries.

 Two episodes also deal with a one-sided war between Nuku Nuku and another android named Eimi Yoshikawa, who suffers from an over-the-top inferiority complex and envies Nuku Nuku's more stable design.
 As it stands, Eimi was made after her and seeks to transfer her programming into Nuku Nuku to ditch her own body, which Akiko calls "a piece of junk".
-In spite of Eimi being more emotionally unstable than Nuku Nuku, both their fights end in a draw.

-Episode list (All Purpose Cultural Cat Girl Nuku Nuku OVAs 1992–93)

-OVA 1

-Ryūnosuke finds a kitten in an alleyway while relieving himself.
-Then taking the cat, he gets in a car with his father, fleeing his mother's deadly aerial onslaught.
-While they survived that attack, the kitten was mortally wounded.
-Trying to save that kitten, Kyūsaku implants the kitten's brain in a prototype robotic framework, which after some time would appear to function as a work maid in their house.
-Sometime later, when Akiko again sends an attack force to the school where the feline brained cyborg named, Nuku Nuku studies along with her father Kyūsaku, as a teacher, in the same class.
-There a battle ensues, fairly quickly resulting in the defeat of the attack vehicle.
-Lastly it cuts to Akiko, the mom, wanting to scheme again to get back her son to stay with her.